The Best Peach Cobbler

 Cut Peaches Smaller

-I really wanted bite-size pieces of the peaches, so here they are.
-It was easy to cut them smaller while they were slightly frozen.
+I wanted bite-sized pieces of the peaches, so here they are.
+It was easy to cut them into smaller pieces while they were slightly frozen.
 We let them drain for about two hours.

 Peaches Cut Smaller